stanleyclaudius/online-shop/README.md

 10. Now you have the database and the table ready for you, all you need to do now is you should have an **Admin** account, because every time user register, it only register a **User** account, not admin, so in order to have an admin account you should write `php artisan db:seed` at your command prompt or terminal at the root directory.

 11. Now your application is ready to use, type `php artisan serve` at your command prompt or terminal then open in your browser, and the url will be `127.0.0.1:8000`.

+12. FYI : This project is created using TailwindCSS framework for the user page and Bootstrap 4.5 for the admin page.